drovani/drovani.github.io/_posts/2016/2016-10-07-A-Word-On-Validation.md

 ### Who Validates the Validation?

 In my current system design, I am relying on the Factory to handle validating that a Command's data has passed all of its internal data integrity checks.
-As I've already mentioned the IValidatableObject, it should come as no surprise that I intend to use the DataAnnotations namespace to perform the validation.
+As I've already mentioned the `IValidatableObject`, it should come as no surprise that I intend to use the `DataAnnotations` namespace to perform the validation.

 {% highlight c# linenos=table %}
 using System.Collections.Generic;